Subscribe now on your favorite podcasting platform:

 12. If you would like to have a large selection of budget hotels for your vacation stay then the Yellow island is the one for you.

 HERE IS THE KEY TO THE QUIZ

 Big Island / Blue

 How many yellow islanders do we have?
-How many green?
-How many orange?
-How many blue?
+How many green, orange or blue?

 The color that predominates in your answers is YOUR perfect Hawaiian island for your next trip.

 I would love to know which island WON in your family.